 Drink Up!
 As soon as you wake up, you should have a full glass of water with lemon.
 The vitamin C in lemon is essential to collagen production and the water will help your skin stay hydrated.
 If you are a caffeine junkie, try green tea instead of coffee.
 Caffeine of any kind can cause dehydration and lead to inflammation, but green tea has loads of beneficial antioxidants that are wonderful for your skin.
 Just be sure to drink lots of water to keep your hydration levels stable.

 Wash Your Face: You wouldn’t believe the amount of people who admit that they don’t wash their face in the morning.
 At night, skin purges a lot of sweat, oil, and salts.
 Not to mention, if you’re only washing your pillowcase once a week, there’s a lot of bacteria floating around in your bed that can clog pores.
-Wash your face with a mild cream cleanser to rinse everything off without drying out your skin.
+Wash your face with a gentle gel cleanser to rinse everything off without drying out your skin.
 To save time, wash your face in the shower!

 Get Active: Do some squats as you pick out your outfit or pump out a few push-ups before your shower if you don’t have time for a morning workout.Your blood pressure and heart rate slow considerably as you sleep.
 Getting the blood pumping to your skin in the morning will give you a healthy glow all day.

 Hydrate Your Skin: So you don’t think you have time for skincare?
 It takes 30 seconds, I promise!
 Just apply my HA Hydrating Serum to restore the moisture your skin loses at night.
 Voila!
 Plump skin all day.

 Protect Yourself:Whatever you do, don’t forget SPF.
 If you can’t seem to remember, look for a multi-tasking source of sun protection like a tinted moisturizer or setting powder with SPF to kill two birds with one stone.